named-data/StateVectorSync/Specification.md

 - For every incoming Sync Interest:
   1. Update the local state vector with any newer sequence numbers.
-  1. Aggregate the state vector into a `MergedStateVector`.
+  1. Merge the state vector into a `MergedStateVector`.

 - On expiration of timer:
   1. If `MergedStateVector` is up-to-date; no inconsistency.